fclaerho/testgear/README.md

   2. `import testgear`
   3. Implement the `testgear.Environment` interface to control the test environment
-  4. Implement the `testgear.Entity` interface for all your data model entities
+  4. Implement the `testgear.Resources` interface for all your resources
   5. Call `testgear.test`(%environment%, (%entity%…)) to run the tests The number of tests generated will vary depending on the number of profiles and tampering configurations you've configured.